 Lagos on the Algarve coast is one of the most popular holiday destinations in southern Portugal.
 There are plenty of hotels here, but if you're booking during the high season, you may still need to book well in advance.
 There is also a caravan park here, which we will tell you about further down in this post.
 There is a lot to see and do in Lagos, from strolling around the Old Town to taking boat trips.

 You can also try Portuguese cuisine, which is often characterised by fish and seafood.
 For example, don't miss out on this delicious stew. cataplana!
 Did you know that Lagos means lakes in Portuguese?
-There's plenty to do, from boat trips and kayaking around the coast, to hiking trails and water parks.
+There are plenty of things to do, from boat trips and kayaking around the coast, to hiking trails and water parks.
 We've compiled a list of 15 things to see and do in Lagos on the Algarve coast!

 15 things to see and do in Lagos on the Algarve Coast